top of page

 1. Is mutation mandatory after property registration?

-Yes, registration establishes ownership, but mutation updates it in municipal records for tax and legal purposes.
+Yes, registration establishes ownership.
+However, mutation updates it in municipal records for tax and legal purposes.

 2. How long does property mutation take in India?

-Typically between 15 to 60 days, depending on the municipality and completeness of documents.
+Typically between 15 to 60 days, depending on the municipality and the completeness of documents.

 3. Can a mutation be done online in all states?

-No, but many states like West Bengal, Karnataka, and Delhi have online systems.
-Others still require offline visits.
+No, but many states like West Bengal, Karnataka, and Delhi have online systems while others still require offline visits.

 Comments